 - The agency was established in January 2009 by the government of India and functions under the control of the central government.

-- The purpose of Unique Identification Authority of India is to establish the unique identity of every individual who is residing in India and for fulfilling this purpose biometric information which includes photographs, iris scan, and fingerprints of individuals are collected and also the residential details of every person living in India is maintained.
+- The purpose of the Unique Identification Authority of India is to establish the unique identity of every individual who is residing in India and for fulfilling this purpose biometric information which includes photographs, iris scan, and fingerprints of individuals are collected and also the residential details of every person living in India is maintained.

 - Such identification systems are followed by many nations as it helps the governments of those nations to provide direct benefits to individuals living in the country and enhance digital services.

 - The benefits can include things like various subsidies that the government provides to individuals which include subsidies like the subsidy on gas, subsidy for agricultural, etc.

 - For example, Indonesia has kept a national identification system, under which an electronic card that contains fingerprints of citizens is issued to every citizen.
 In America, there is a similar system referred to as the Social Security Number.

 - The nine-digit number is provided to the permanent citizens as well as to the temporary citizens living in the United States.

 - In India, the main data collection center of the Unique Identification Authority of India is located in the Industrial Model Township (IMT) in Manesar, Haryana, there the Aadhaar data is stored.

 - The data that is collected, is stored in a centralized database system called “Central Identities Data Repository”.